deltaepsilon/jupiter/GTD.md

 ## Archive

+- [x] Read from start of media-items collection before continuing with lastKey
+- [x] Track ids in the multiplex queue so that they don't get duplicated
+- [x] Parallelize downloads
 - [x] Debug download restart.
 It's getting confused after the pause.
 - [x] Make sure the new MediaItems ingest starts with newer items if over a day since last request
 - [x] Why does the WS keep disconnecting???